 How We Help Our Fort Bend County, TX, Clients

-We understand that your life may feel as though it is turned upside down after an injury.
+We understand that your life may feel turned upside down after an injury.
 You may be recovering in the hospital or at home, and you might not be able to return to work for many weeks.
-A personal injury lawyer will help you through this confusing and stressful time with services that include:
+A personal injury lawyer on our team will help you through this confusing and stressful time with services that include:

-- Free case evaluation to see if you are entitled to financial recovery
+- Free case evaluation to see if you qualify for financial recovery

 - Careful assessment of your injuries and damages

-- Correct valuation of your economic and noneconomic damages
+- A review of your economic and non-economic damages

 - Communication and negotiation with the insurance adjuster, the defendant’s lawyer, and other parties

-- Prepare your case for trial, if appropriate
+- Preparation of your case for trial, if appropriate

 This may be the first time you have consulted an attorney.
 It is our goal to make you feel comfortable and confident in your decision.